yohn-dezmon/lending-club-loan-pipeline/README.md

 I also tried out PySpark and found it to be similar to the Java spark applications I've run in the past, however I also ran into issues when attempting to run the PySpark application on my EC2 instance.

 Thus I decided ultimately to complete the processing using pandas in Python.
-To see the instructions I wrote on how to set up the AWS computing cluster, please see my commits prior to the commit "updated readme to plain python".
+To see the instructions I wrote on how to set up the AWS computing cluster, **please see my commits prior to the commit "updated readme to plain python"**.

 What I was able to get done was to import the data from s3, and to do some checking to ensure that the columns were of the right type.